 According to the U.S. Energy Information Administration (or EIA), the top seven unconventional oil plays accounted for 95% of domestic oil production growth.
 They also accounted for all domestic natural gas production growth during 2011–2013.

-In the next part of the series, we’ll discuss two key U.S. natural gas shales.
+In the next part of the series we’ll discuss U.S. natural gas rigs and their production.